OfficeDev/outlook-dev-docs/docs/actionable-messages/adaptive-card-expense-approval-sample.md

 ## Step 3: Sending the Actionable Message

-You can send the Actionable Message backed by Universal Actions similar to any other Actionable message.
+You can send the Actionable Message backed by Universal Actions similar to any other Actionable Message.
 For more information, please see [Send an actionable message via email](./send-via-email.md).